CARMEN LANE LLC | NSA 101 360.280.0888

 • Tribal Card

-A NOTARIAL CERTIFICATE IS REQUIRED.
-The certificate contains notarial language that tells me what type of notarization to perform.
-If your document doesn't already have one, you may either instruct me which notarial act you require, or you may select and print the appropriate notarial certificate form to attach to your document to be notarized.
+A NOTARIAL CERTIFICATE IS REQUIRED FOR NOTARIZATIONS.
+The certificate contains notarial language which tells me what type of notarization to perform.
+If your document doesn't already have a notarial certificate with correct notarial language, you must instruct me which notarial act you require or PRINT AND CHOOSE the appropriate notarial certificate to attach to each document that you wish to have notarized.

-• Your document must be completed/filled out by you (no blanks) and must include correct notarial language so that a notary stamp may be applied.
+• Remember your document must be completed/filled out by you (no blanks) and must include correct notarial language so that a notary stamp may be applied.

-• WAIT TO SIGN!
-Wait until you are in front of your notary so the notary may watch you sign.
+• Wait to sign.
+For verifications upon oath or affirmation and witness signatures, you must wait until you are in front of your notary, so the notary may watch you sign.

-• All signers must be present with a valid (unexpired) government-issued photo ID.
+• All signers must be present with a valid unexpired government-issued photo ID.
+Names on IDs much match the names listed in the documents.

-• All signers are required to swear or affirm to the notary: That they are who they claim to be in their government-issued photo ID.
-They are the person named in the document and are signing as a free and voluntary act.
-They understand the purpose of the document and statements they are making in the document are true/correct.
+• All signers must sign notary journal and swear or affirm to the notary: That they are who they claim to be in their government-issued photo ID, that they are the person named in the document and are signing as a free and voluntary act, they understand the purpose of the document, and/or that any statements they are making in the document are true and correct to the best of their knowledge.

-Notaries cannot and do not notarize BLANK DOCUMENTS.
-Your documents must be filled out by you.
+Notaries cannot and do not notarize blank documents.
+Your documents must be filled out by YOU in advance.
 Any witness statement must be filled out by your witnesses, not by the notary.
+If you need assistance filling out your form, you must ask a friend or family member to assist you (or a licensed attorney).
+I am prohibited.

-General notary public work does not involve handling your documents such as printing or file conversions or shipping, hand delivery, scanning, or emailing.
-Typically you should already have your document printed out and ready for me to notarize.
-I travel to your location, verify your ID and complete my notary journal entries, determine the number of notarizations required ($10/notarization plus travel fee), perform the notarizations, review for completion, collect payment for the fees, provide a payment receipt, then depart immediately.
+General notary public work does not involve handling your documents such as printing or file conversions or shipping, hand delivery, scanning, photocopying, or emailing.
+Typically you would already have your document printed out and ready for me to notarize when I arrive.
+I travel to your location, verify your ID and complete my notary journal entries including swearing/affirming, determine the number of notarizations required ($15/notarization plus travel fee), perform the notarizations, review for completion, collect payment for the fees, provide a payment receipt, and depart immediately after.

-NOTARY SERVICES I DO NOT PROVIDE: I do not provide jail notary services, I-9 employment eligibility verification, Apostilles or Certificates of Authentication, or FBI clearance letters.
+NOTARY SERVICES I DO NOT PROVIDE: Sorry I do not provide jail notary or jail officiant services, I-9 employment eligibility verification, Apostilles or Certificates of Authentication, or FBI clearance letters.

-NOTICE AND DISCLAIMER: I am an independent contractor providing notary services.
+NOTICE AND DISCLAIMER: I am an independent contractor providing notary and document handling services.
 I am not a licensed attorney or real estate or financial professional.
 I am not authorized or permitted to provide any advice whatsoever on legal or real estate or financial matters or loan documents.
 Please do not ask the notary for legal or financial or personal advice, including how to fill out your documents or how to answer questions contained in your documents.
 For general notary work, my job is to verify the signer's ID, confirm the signer's willingness and understanding to sign, administer any oaths, witness signatures on the document, and perform notarizations and leave.
+I do not render advice or opinions (please do not ask) and I am not responsible for the content errors in your documents.

 I AM NEUTRAL IN ALL TRANSACTIONS: I am not there to push you to sign your documents, nor to dissuade you from signing your documents.
 I am an independent contractor.
 I am not directly employed by any title company, financial institution, or attorney.
 If you have specific questions about your documents which I cannot lawfully answer, you must contact your attorney (or your lender or title company, if it is a real estate or loan transaction).
-Also, I am not responsible for the content or typos or spelling errors or mistakes contained in any document that you submit to me for notarizations.
+I do not render advice or opinions (please do not ask) and I am not responsible for the content errors in your documents.

-SIGNING LOCATION REQUIREMENTS: We need a well-lit, well-ventilated workspace with a table large enough to hold your paperwork so we can both sign comfortably.
-The table should be cleared off and should have a flat, smooth surface so I can make a clear imprint of my notary stamp on your documents for you.
+NOTARY LOCATION REQUIREMENTS: If I am required to travel to your location, we will need a well-lit, well-ventilated workspace with a table large enough to hold your paperwork so we can both sign comfortably.
+A kitchen table is a perfect place for notarizations.
+The table should be cleared off and should have a flat, smooth surface so that my notary stamp will make a clear, crisp imprint on your document.

 • Acknowledgments